jamesamiller/Computational-Thinking/README.md

 We want to give incoming STEM students

-- an introduction into how computation and experiments on a computer can clarify their understanding of difficult concepts such as probability, differential equations,and xxx
+- an introduction into how computation and experiments on a computer can clarify their understanding of difficult general concepts such as probability and statistics, differential equations, and xxx
 - an idea of how modeling can lead to a better understanding of a complex phenomena and lead to predictions of future behavior.
 - an introduction to a few important physical and mathematical ideas
 - a taste of programming language that will be of use to them during their college career and beyond.